 This is a comprehensive program designed to train interdisciplinary fellows in the areas of medicine, nursing, social work, chaplaincy, and psychology that provides well-balanced training to achieve expertise in providing state-of-the-art palliative care.
 One of only six such programs in the US, this fellowship provides trainees with a unique opportunity to develop as leaders in the field of Interdisciplinary Palliative Care.
 Our mission is to develop leaders in the sub-specialty of Palliative Care who will provide the best services to our community and beyond.

 - A modern, vibrant city, rich in heritage with colorful personality forged across three centuries.
 Its unique mixture of native Mexican, German and Spanish influence is noticeable in the city’s distinctive architecture, music, arts, and cuisine.

 How to apply

 We participate in the National Residency Matching Program (NRMP) and applications for our geriatric fellowship programs should be submitted through the Electronic Residency Application Service (ERAS).
-Applications for our Palliative Medicine fellowship are available by contacting our academic coordinator, Pauline de los Santos by phone at 210-617-5311 or by email.
+Have Questions?
+Contact our program coordinator, Krysta Sargent by phone at 210-617-5311 or by email.